Urinary Incontinence in Children

 View Patient Education

 Urinary incontinence is defined as involuntary voiding of urine 2 times/month during the day or night; the incontinence may be intermittent or continuous.
-Revised terminology for the time of incontinence has been suggested (1, 2—see also the International Continence Society web site):
+Continuous incontinence refers to constant urine leaking during both the day and at night.
+Revised terminology for the timing of intermittent incontinence has been suggested (1, 2):

-• For urinary incontinence during the day: Diurnal incontinence (or diurnal wetting)
+• For urinary incontinence during the day: Daytime incontinence (previously diurnal wetting)

-• For urinary incontinence at night: Enuresis (or bed-wetting)
+• For urinary incontinence at night: Enuresis (or nighttime or nocturnal [during sleep only] wetting or bed-wetting)

-Diurnal (daytime) incontinence is usually not diagnosed until age 5 or 6.
-Nocturnal (nighttime) incontinence (that is, enuresis) is usually not diagnosed until age 7.
+Daytime incontinence is usually not diagnosed until age 5 or 6.
+Enuresis is usually not diagnosed until age 7 and is more common among girls.
 Before this time, enuresis is typically referred to as nighttime wetting (3).
 These age limits are based on children who are developing typically and so may not be applicable to children with developmental delay.
-Both nocturnal and diurnal incontinence are symptoms—not diagnoses—and necessitate consideration of an underlying cause.
+Both enuresis and daytime incontinence are symptoms and are not diagnoses; thus, they necessitate consideration of an underlying cause.

-The age at which children attain urinary continence varies, but > 90% are continent during the day by age 5.
+The age at which children attain urinary continence varies, but approximately 90% are continent during the day by age 5 (4, 5).
 Nighttime continence takes longer to achieve.
-Enuresis affects about 30% of children at age 4, 10% at age 7, 3% at age 12, and 1% at age 18.
-About 0.5% of adults continue to have nocturnal wetting episodes.
-Enuresis is more common among boys and when there is a family history of it (4).
+Enuresis affects approximately 20% of children at age 5 and 10% at age 10; there is a spontaneous remission rate of 14% per year (6).
+Approximately 0.5 to 3% of adults continue to have enuresis episodes.
+Enuresis is more common among boys and when there is a family history of it (7).

 • Primary incontinence: Children have never achieved urinary continence for 6 months.